SuhaibRumi/SuhaibRumi/README.md

 ## 👨‍💻About Me:

-😄 Pronouns: He/Him<br> 👨‍💻 Contributing to open source projects.<br>💻I am Learning block state management.<br>💬 Ask me about Flutter or any tech-related stuff.<br> 🌐How to reach me: Check the social links below <br>
+😄 Pronouns: He/Him<br> 👨‍💻 Contributing to open source projects.<br>💻I am Learning BLOC StateManagement.<br>💬 Ask me about Flutter or any tech-related stuff.<br> 🌐How to reach me: Check the social links below <br>